The On-Shoring vs. Off-Shoring Top 4 Debate Issues

 • Advanced automation and robotics have made American factories much more efficient than many cheaper foreign factories

-• Legal protection of intellectual property (IP) is stronger and more uniform in the U.S.
+• Legal protection of intellectual property is more robust and uniform in the US

 Off-Shoring: All About Cutting Costs